Men’s Home Internationals – 2025 Preview & Results

 Barclay BROWN (ENG / Stanford), tied 40th on +5, remains the best placed of the five remaining GB&I players.
 Sam EASTERBOOK (ENG) was dropped from the Purdue line up on Saturday.

-WAGR No. 1 Christo LAMPRECHT (RSA / Georgia Tech) was also substituted on Day 2 due to a back injury thus foregoing his chance to overtake Stanford’s Michael THORNJORNSEN (USA) and earn himself a PGA Tour card via the PGA Tour University programme.
+WAGR No. 1 Christo LAMPRECHT (RSA / Georgia Tech) was also substituted on Day 2 due to a back injury thus foregoing his chance to overtake Stanford’s Michael THORBJORNSEN (USA) and earn himself a PGA Tour card via the PGA Tour University programme.

 In addition to the top 15 teams the leading 9 individuals not on one of those teams will also advance to the final stroke play round being played on Monday.